GEB-model/GEB/docs/preprocessing.rst

 1. Creating all non-agent data
 2. Creating all data for agent attributes

 The file build_model.py contains the code to build the model, including step 1 and 2.
 In this script the agent attributes are generated randomly.
 This allows you to quickly try to model.
-As input, build_model.py requires a configuration file, which specifies the poor point (poor_point) of the (sub-)basin in the "general" section of the yml-file.
+As input, build_model.py requires a configuration file, which specifies the pour point (pour_point) of the (sub-)basin in the "general" section of the yml-file.
 This file also contains all other parameters that are required to run the model.
 The configuration file is a YAML file.
 An example configuration file is provided in the repository (sandbox.yml).

 .. code-block:: python